laraone/laraone-deploy-script/README.md

 # quick-deploy-script
-Python script to quickly deploy LaraOne CMS to a fresh Ubuntu 18 server
+Python & Bash based script to quickly deploy LaraOne CMS to Ubuntu based server.
+Script is supported by Fabric 1.x framework to remotely provision a server controlled by the user.